 Watch for thumbs placed too far toward the center rather than near the rim.
 This reduces control and makes spin harder to generate.
 Gently move thumbs to the correct position and explain that rim contact provides leverage.

-Some students grip with just fingertips instead of full finger length.
+Some students grip with just fingertips instead of the full finger length.
 This weak grip leads to early releases and poor accuracy.
 Show them how fingers should make solid contact along the rim while the palm stays off the disc.

 Point out students with excellent grip and ask them to demonstrate for classmates.
 Peer modeling works well because seeing another beginner succeed makes the skill feel achievable.
+You may also check out our guide on Teaching Spirit of the Game to Middle and High School Students to Build the Foundation Through Deliberate Practice.

 Step 3: Practice the Throwing Motion